Presenter Biographies

 Using Urine as alternative fertilizer has tremendously improved agricultural yield .
 Due to poverty and high cost of fertilizer it is necessary to teach men and women how to use this God given gift to humanity.

-Birger "Burger"
+Birger Lundgren

 TOPIC: Next Generation Sanitation a new way